krishna8421/CourseFinder/README.md

 # CourseFinder
-Get most of the courses available onlins.
+Get most of the courses available online.

 # Use